 That’s why I highly recommend working with a therapist or coach who specializes in non-monogamy.

-In one of my classes with psychotherapist Rachel Wright (who specializes in non-monogamy, by the way), she shared that people who are stepping into this realm should contemplate on their relationship vision:
+In one of my classes with psychotherapist Rachel Wright (a specialist in this subject), she shared that people who are stepping into this realm should contemplate on their relationship vision:

 How does your vision overlap and differ from your wife’s?

-Here are a few additional questions to consider that can help shape the agreements consented upon by you and your wife:
+Here are a few additional questions you should consider as you shape your agreements:

-What matters most is that you keep a strong line of communication open to maintain trust, respect and security.
+What matters most is that you keep a strong line of communication open and revisit your agreements when needed to maintain trust, respect and security.